rykugur/eve-o-preview/README.md

 * [Eve online , How To : EVE-O Preview (multiboxing; legal)](https://youtu.be/2r0NMKbogXU)

+## How To Compile your self

+Will update once moved to newer .net version

 ## System Requirements

 * Windows 7, Windows 8/8.1, Windows 10